Rust-for-Linux/rust-for-linux.com/src/Tyr-GPU-Driver.md

 ## What is the current status of the driver?

-The current upstream submission can power up the GPU and probe the device on an RK3588 system-on-chip.
+The current upstream driver can power up the GPU and probe the device on an RK3588 system-on-chip.
 This lets us read a few sections of ROM in the GPU, which in turn lets us provide this information to userspace by means of a `DRM_IOCTL_PANTHOR_DEV_QUERY` call.